Processing math: 100%

 you can't rob a bank by yourself, so you need a gang -- say, another gunman who watches the crowd, as well as a getaway driver -- but say that you want to keep all the money to yourself ..

-here, we are $x$; the getaway driver is $a$, and the other gunman is $c$, where we use a mean-value theοrem of the form
+here, we are x; the getaway driver is a, and the other gunman is c, where we use a mean-value theοrem of the form

-let's just say that, to prove the theorem, we want to get rid of $a$ and $c$ .. (-:
+let's just say that, to prove the theorem, we want to get rid of a and c .. (-:

 the students seemed amused by it, even by the end of the proof.